Nicholas Carlini

 I am a research scientist at Google DeepMind (formerly at Google Brain) working at the intersection of machine learning and computer security.
 My most recent line of work studies properties of neural networks from an adversarial perspective.
 I received my Ph.D. from UC Berkeley in 2018, and my B.A. in computer science and mathematics (also from UC Berkeley) in 2013.

 Generally, I am interested in developing attacks on machine learning systems; most of my work develops attacks demonstrating security and privacy risks of these systems.
-I have received best paper awards at USENIX Security, IEEE S&P, and ICML, and my work has been featured in the New York Times, the BBC, Nature Magazine, Science Magazine, Wired, and Popular Science.
+For this work I have received best paper awards at IEEE S&P (once1), USENIX Security (twice1,2), and ICML (three times1,2,3).
+My work has been featured in the public media, with coverage from the New York Times, the BBC, Nature Magazine, Science Magazine, Wired, and Popular Science.

 When not otherwise busy with research, I write lots of useless code ranging from an obfuscated Tic-Tac-Toe Game written in a single call to printf (which won the IOCCC 2020 Best of Show), to a Doom clone in 13k of WebGL + JavaScript, to a fully functional CPU built on top of Conway's Game of Life.